swils256/MAGIQ/README.md

 # About MAGIQ
 MAGIQ stands for MRS Analysis, Generation, and In-Vivo Quantification.
 This software suite is used by the Bartha Lab to generate simulated prior-knowledge templates, post-process spectra, to fit spectra, and to quantify metabolite concentrations.

+PLEASE SEE THE NEW PDF FILE WITH THE UPDATED INSTALLATION INSTRUCTIONS.

+Outdated Installation Instructions:
 * [Installation Instructions](https://github.com/dwong263/MAGIQ/wiki/Installation-Overview)

+SEE PDF MANUAL FOR 3T MRS INSTRUCTIONS

 # Usage
 Navigate to the folder containing the MAGIQ files and launch the program with the following commands: